Loops

 → human.approve ("review and send")

-The user wakes up at 09:00 to a quiet "3 awaiting your review" pulse, ticks three properties, lands at the approval inbox at 09:05 with pre-drafted personalised emails ready to one-click send.
+The agent wakes up to a quiet "3 awaiting your review" pulse, ticks the three buyers worth a personal note, lands at the approval inbox with pre-drafted personalised emails, and one-click sends each one.
+Nothing was sent that they did not read first.

 Where to go next